Spend Better < Spend Less < Make More

 Some of these devices can pay for themselves via reduced expenditures within a relatively short time frame, such as several months.

-3) Increase the productive power of very poor people so they can earn more income and cease being poor.
+3) Make More: Increase the productive power of very poor people so they can earn more income and STOP BEING POOR!
 This way approaches the poor not as consumers, but as businesses or producers.
 Producers improve by becoming more creative, or, in other words, more productive.
 Productivity can increase in a variety of specific ways including: better inputs, better processes, better skills, better equipment, and better marketing.
 Examples:

 - Better inputs: seeds or fertilizer that produce higher agricultural yields, higher quality raw materials for cottage industry products to sell to higher value markets